QueryCoordinator/azure-docs/articles/machine-learning/how-to-auto-train-forecast.md

 ---

-By default, TCNForecaster training is limited to a single compute node and a single GPU, if available, per model trial. **For large data scenarios, we recommend distributing each TCNForecaster trial over multiple cores/GPUs** and nodes.
+By default, TCNForecaster training is limited to a single compute node and a single GPU, if available, per model trial. **For large data scenarios, we recommend distributing each TCNForecaster trial over multiple cores/GPUs and nodes**.
 See our [distributed training](how-to-configure-auto-train.md#distributed-training-for-forecasting) article section for more information and code samples.

 To enable DNN for an AutoML experiment created in the Azure Machine Learning studio, see the [task type settings in the studio UI how-to](how-to-use-automated-ml-for-ml-models.md#create-and-run-experiment).